CPHS/OPHS Glossary of Terms

 including at least one member whose primary concerns are in nonscientific

-least one member who is a physician.
-For the research to be approved,
+one member who is a physician.
+For the research to be approved, it must

-it must receive the approval of a majority of those members present
+receive the approval of a majority of those members present at the meeting.

 FWA: